Skip to content

 5. Triggers: ConnectorTriggerHandler returning Flux<O>.

-11. Enforce secrets/multi-tenancy via ConnectorContext.resolveSecret, keep handlers stateless, use discovery endpoints for catalogs.
+6. Enforce secrets/multi-tenancy via ConnectorContext.resolveSecret, keep handlers stateless.

 Sample manifests by execution.type